 Unlike other cyber attack methods, ransomware allows hackers an immediate return on their activities by holding companies’ data and computing technologies hostage.
-Although a wide array of ransomware recovery services are available on the open market, many organizations choose to pay the ransom to avoid large-scale data loss and production delays.
-The lack of preparation and paying the criminals only encourages hackers to continue launching these sorts of attacks and may repeat security incidents down the line.
+Although many ransomware recovery services are available on the open market, many organizations pay the ransom to avoid large-scale data loss and production delays.
+The lack of preparation and paying the criminals only encourages hackers to launch these attacks and may repeat security incidents later.

 How Does Ransomware Work?

 Ransomware is a form of malware that encrypts files and operating systems.
 This action makes computers and servers entirely inoperable for users accessing data stores.
-Ransomware commonly displays a screen warning with detailed payment instructions to regain access to the encrypted ransomware files.
+Ransomware commonly displays a screen warning with detailed payment instructions to regain access to encrypted ransomware files.
 After paying the ransom, hackers typically send the victim a set of decryption keys to decrypt files, regain access to computers, and remove the malware from their IT system.

 In most cases, ransomware spreads through spam and phishing emails, malicious attachments, or compromised websites, though every strain has its unique attack vector.
-Other ransomware attacks target vulnerabilities in Microsoft’s Server Message Block and Remote Desktop Protocol, bypassing many of the endpoint security protocols companies deploy.
+Other ransomware attacks target vulnerabilities in Microsoft’s Server Message Block and Remote Desktop Protocol, bypassing many endpoint security protocols companies deploy.
 However, considering 92% of malware is delivered by email, per Verizon’s 2018 Data Breach Investigations Report, organizations should prioritize cybersecurity training to ensure their employees understand the risks.

 5 Steps for Recovering Your Data Without Paying a Ransom